Natiqmammad/TestEditor/README.md

 ### ApexLang Prototype Interpreter

 The repository ships with a tiny prototype interpreter that understands the MVP syntax described in the design document.
 The interpreter now supports BigInt-backed integers, floating-point numbers, booleans, local bindings via `let`/`var`, user-defined helper functions, and a lightweight import system.
 By importing the built-in `nats` module you can call a rich catalogue of number-theory routines (`gcd`, `sum_digits`, `phi`, `divisors_count`, `modpow`, `is_prime`, …) directly from ApexLang source.
 Advanced primality helpers—including Fermat and strong pseudoprime predicates, a configurable Miller–Rabin driver, a Carmichael classifier, Wilson-theorem verification, Kaprekar classifications (constant/steps + theorem validation), twin-prime/Sophie Germain/Cunningham detectors, Goldbach-witness utilities, Lucas–Lehmer/Mersenne probes, Euler-totient-theorem and Gauss-sum validators, and Bertrand-postulate witnesses—round out the toolkit for building mathematically intensive programs.
+Figurate and sequence helpers (`triangular_number`, `pentagonal_number`, `hexagonal_number`, `catalan_number`, `catalan_theorem`, `nicomachus_theorem`, `is_happy`, `happy_steps`, `is_automorphic`, `is_palindromic`, and `pythagorean_triple`) ensure the natural-number playground stays expressive.
 The module also exposes natural-number ergonomics such as `abs_value`, localized prime/composite aliases, and Kaprekar theorem checks for 4-digit flows.

 For floating-point heavy workloads, the companion `math` module exposes zero-argument constants (`pi()`, `e()`), a numerically stable `abs` helper, and a sweep of analytic primitives: `sqrt`, `cbrt`, `hypot`, `pow`, `exp`, `ln`, `log`, `sin`, `cos`, and `tan`.
 The interpreter automatically widens integers to doubles so programs can blend `math` and `nats` calls in the same expressions without ceremony.